CodeSizzler/Migration-to-MSFT-Sentinel/Labs /03_Perform threat hunting in Microsoft Sentinel.md

 In this task, you will explore using notebooks in Microsoft Sentinel.

-1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.
+1. Log in to your machine as Admin

 1. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.